solacemind/solacemind.github.io/README.md

 - Hesitation to open up to family or friends

 ### **Value Proposition**
-SolaceMind complements traditional mental health care by offering:
+Solace Mind complements traditional mental health care by offering:
 - A free, emotional support outlet
 - Private and stigma-free conversations
 - Encouraging, gentle, and user-focused interactions